Alexander Worthy Clerk: Death and legacy

-Clerk died of natural causes on 11 February 1906, three weeks before his eighty-sixth birthday at his home, Fairfield House, in Aburi, 20 miles (32 km) north of Accra.
+Clerk died of natural causes on 11 February 1906, at age 85 at his home, Fairfield House, in Aburi, 20 miles (32 km) north of Accra.
 He was buried at the old Basel Mission Cemetery near the Aburi Botanical Gardens in Aburi.
 As an opinion leader at Aburi, Clerk had been influential in the choice of the campus of the botanical garden.
 Clerk's widow, Pauline Hesse-Clerk died on 18 August 1909 at the age of 78 years; she was buried next to her husband.

 During World War I, German missionaries working left the Gold Coast and Scottish Presbyterian missionaries came and served the Christians of the Moravian Church.
 Sometime after the war ended, the Germans sought to renew their dominant influence but the Gold Coast Christians declared a strong preference for the Presbyterian Church brought there by the Scots.

 In a fitting tribute to the legacy of Clerk, other West Indian missionaries and the Basel Mission, the British Governor of the Gold Coast during World War I, Sir Frederick Gordon Guggisberg, reacted to the expulsion of Basel Mission as alien security risk from the Gold Coast by lamenting that, the forced departure was "the greatest blow which education in this country has ever suffered;" describing their work as the "first and foremost as regards quality of education and character training" – a testament to the mission's approach of combining academic study with practical training for life.
 While propagation of the Gospel was the main objective of the West Indians and the Basel Mission, the domestic socioeconomic and dire educational environment motivated them to establish the first formal schools and colleges in the country, open to pupils from all walks of life.
 Moreover, the missionaries provided alternative sources of employment to rural inhabitants through the establishment of mechanized agriculture and commerce-driven small-scale artisanal industries such as construction and craftsmanship including printing, book-binding, tile manufacturing, brick-making and weaving in order to create self-sufficiency among the natives.
 To accentuate this point, the scholar, Noel Smith noted in 1966, "In education and in agriculture, in artisan training and in the development of commerce, in medical services and in concern for the social welfare of the people, the name 'Basel' by the time of the expulsion of the Mission from the country had become a treasured word in the minds of the people."